-All patients are positively identified with two patient identifiers prior to initiating a medical imaging or therapeutic procedure
+All patients are positively identified with two patient identifiers prior to initiating a procedure, test, or treatment

 Importance of patient identification